 - Writing the NIH Grant Proposal: A Step-By-Step Guide.
 2nd ed.
 Thousand Oaks, CA: SAGE Publications, Inc, 2011.
 [UNC library catalog]

 - The Grant Application Writer’s Workbook: National Institutes of Health Version.
 Stephen W. Russell and David C. Morrison.
-Los Olivos, CA: Grant Writers’ Seminars and Workshops, LLC, 2010. [order]
+Buellton, CA: Grant Writers’ Seminars and Workshops, LLC, 2015. [order] [UNC library catalog]

 - The Grant Application Writer’s Workbook: National Science Foundation FastLane Version.
 Stephen W. Russell and David C. Morrison.
-Los Olivos, CA: Grant Writers’ Seminars and Workshops, LLC, 2008. [order]
+Buellton, CA: Grant Writers’ Seminars and Workshops, LLC, 2015. [order] [UNC library catalog]

 An online publication by Harvard University, Scholarly Pursuits offers advice on all aspects of professional development for graduate students considering an academic career and for students who want to enhance their PhD career opportunities more generally.
 It includes samples of winning fellowship proposals, exemplary CVs, and successful cover letters for job applications.